Substances in articles

 - Prioritise which articles and materials you want to know more about.

-- Find out what materials an article consists of by dividing it into different types of materials.
+- Find out which materials the article is made of by dividing it into different types of materials.
 You can use the main material categories below.
 The main categories may be further divided into subcategories.
-For example, textiles may be subdivided into vegetable fibres, cotton, regenerated cellulose fibres, synthetic fibers or wool.
-There are also many sub-categories of plastics and elastomers.
+For example, plastics can further be divided into subcategories such as polyethene (PE), polypropene (PP), polyvinylchloride (PVC), polystyrene (PS), polyurethane (PUR) and polyethylene terephthalate (PET).
+There are also many sub-categories of textiles, for example cotton, polyester and wool.

 Material (main categories)